 The area between the jetties on Deal Lake Drive and Eighth Avenue is a surfing-only beach (no swimming is permitted).

 South of the surfing beach, dog lovers flock to Eighth Avenue Dog Beach.
 From mid-May through mid-September, licensed dogs can play on the beach from 6 pm to 8:30 am daily.
 Dogs can even be off-leash if “properly supervised.”
-The rest of the year dogs are permitted at all times on the Eighth Avenue Dog Beach.
-Dogs on a leash are allowed on Boardwalk off-season.
+The rest of the year, dogs are permitted at all times on the Eighth Avenue Dog Beach.
+Dogs on a leash are allowed on the Boardwalk off-season.

 Check out Yappy Hour at The Wonder Bar, where bar-goers are welcome to bring their dogs to a fenced-in, outside area.
 Times vary throughout the year.

-After years of neglect on the north end of the Boardwalk, the developer iStar significantly improved the area.
-They added restrooms, dune space, bike racks, better lighting and more parking.
 Asbury is home to the Asbury Park Fishing Club, the country’s oldest saltwater fishing club.
 However, fishing is prohibited near bathing areas.
 During the summer season, there aren’t many fishermen along the beach.

 Where Asbury Gets Its Name

 He named the area Asbury Park after Francis Asbury, the founder of Methodism in the United States.
-Bradley’s statue, not Francis Asbury sits in the park across from the Asbury Park Convention Hall and Paramount Theatre.
+Bradley’s statue, not Francis Asbury’s, sits in the park across from the Asbury Park Convention Hall and Paramount Theatre.
 Guess where else Bradley invested at the Shore?

-The answer is the name — just south of Ocean Grove is the town of Bradley Beach.
+The answer is the name: just south of Ocean Grove is the town of Bradley Beach.

 If You Go: